Autistic UK Representation

 We are working to increase the level of representation with government bodies and public service providers.

-Representation in Wale
+Representation in Wales

 We are extremely impressed with the level of consultation and inclusion of autistic voices in the development of policy here in Wales and the use of advisory groups by the National Autism Team to develop resources.
 This involves including the views of autistic people in the development of information sheets on their websites to training programs for health and social care Autistic people are involved from the start of the development not just as an afterthought.